abstractqqq/rust_polynomials_fft/readme.md

 6. Formal derivative of a polynomial is implemented using same logic as the pow function.
 It might seem stupid to do this, but how can we properly cast usize into T?
 Formal derivative of a polynomial can be quite general, and T may not even be real or complex.

 7. It is built for fun and I am not aiming for the utmost speed, as this is more of a learning project.

+8. Depending on your machine, some tests might fail due to numerical errors, e.g. 0.9999999 != 1.0

+9. cargo run -r 5000

 # Resources: